khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

 ### Null values

-If the data for a cell is null, blank or unavailable, you can either:
+If a cell is empty or unavailable, keep the cell empty to reduce noise and help with legibility.

 - Keep the cell empty to reduce noise and help with legibility
 - Use a dash ("-") to signify missing data